gaissa/Darkfield/README.md

 Darkfield
 =========
-A Simple roguelike prototype with Qt/C++.
+A simple roguelike prototype with Qt/C++.

 Install